bewest/insulaudit/questions/fda.markdown

 confirms that lack of epistemic certainty regarding therapy results in harming patients.
 It is a reflection on Medtronic that they refuse to share the knowledge needed to prevent these adverse events.
+The therapeutic value of these pumps is mostly untapped, and it seems to be a deliberate choice.

 I shouldn't have to reverse engineer my own medical data.
 I don't understand how they can get away with doing harm